apache/mina-sshd/docs/scp.md

 ```

-**Note:** a similar result can be achieved if activating SSHD from the command line by specifying `-o ShellFactory=scp`
+**Note:** a similar result can be achieved if activating SSHD from the command line by specifying `-o ShellFactory=scp`.
+In any case, even if the
+shell is configured, it can be enabled/disabled via setting the `scp-enable-scp-shell` property to the desired value (default=*true*) - on the server,
+the session or even the specific channel (as with any other property).
+This way, one can control the shell's availability per-session.

 ### Text encoding/decoding